junsongt/Airport-Service-App/README.md

 - As a user, I want to be able to load the airline booking info from the last time saved from a file;

+*Phase 4: Task 2*

+- In Flight class in model package, isSeatOccupied method throws InvalidSeatException.
+The exception is additionally tested.

+- In ui package, all panels except ContentPanel inherit the ContentPanel, which is the super type.
+All the panels have different individual functionalities, though inheriting most methods in the supertype, they override loadOptionPanel method in different ways.